Lean131X/bruteforce-password/README.md

 A password with 8+ characters including uppercase, lowercase, numbers, and symbols generates billions of possible combinations, making brute force attacks impractical.

-👉 This demonstrates the importance of using long, unique, and secure passwords.
+This demonstrates the importance of using long, unique, and secure passwords.

+Repository files

+bruteforce.py: Main script with the brute force algorithm.

+README.md: Documentation with instructions, examples, and reflection.